11ty/11ty-website/docs/config.md

 ### Transforms

-(These used to be called Filters but were renamed to Transforms, to avoid confusion with Template Filters).
+_These used to be called Filters but were renamed to Transforms to avoid confusion with Template Language Filters._

 Transforms can modify a template’s output.
 For example, use a transform to format/prettify an HTML file with proper whitespace.